 Back in 1889, part of the justification for the new building was to improve the storage of the ‘moveable instruments, clocks and other apparatus’, which were not in actual use.
 Whether the Visitors recalled this in 1906, when Christie was again telling them that a permanent storehouse for portable instruments was required, is not recorded.
 His proposed solution of enclosing more land and erecting a partly sunk basement on the south-west side of the new building had the benefit of both being relatively cheap and of eliminating two of the points were the South Building either touched or broke through the boundary.
 The Admiralty agreed the plan and more land was enclosed from the Park, the Royal Warrant authorising the enclosure being issued on 2 November 1907.
 The store was erected in 1908.
 With its redbrick and terracotta decoration, it reflects in simpler form, the decorative style of the South Building itself.
 The date 1908 is set into the sill of the central doorway.

-Each of the windows on the ground floor (except those on the ends of the wings), has a Tudor Rose above them.
-These are of three slightly different designs, corresponding to the three phases in which the wings were built.
+Each of the windows on the ground floor (except those on the end of the each wing), has a Tudor Rose above them flanked by a thistle and a shamrock, the three flowers representing the three component countries of the United kingdom – England, Scotland and Ireland.
+They are of three slightly different designs, corresponding to the three phases in which the wings were built.
 At the upper levels, the ends of each wing are highly ornate.
-A bust of Flamsteed sculpted by J Raymond Smith is mounted above the front door on the north wing.
-The end of the south wing has a tribute to Queen Victoria.
-The end of the east wing commemorates the Royal Society and the west wing the Royal Astronomical society.

 The terracotta used in each phase of the building has a slightly different colour.
 That supplied for the third phase (the north wing and dome) was of such a different colour to the previous phase that a site meeting was held with the manufacturers in May 1894.
 Judging by the results, there was nothing that could be done.
 The terracotta supplied for this phase is much pinker than the rest, the contrast being most marked at the join between the north and the west wings.
 Of different colour again is the 1960s terracotta supplied to repair wartime damage to the balcony over the north entrance and that supplied in 2005 and 2006 when windows were converted into doorways.
 Unlike the earlier supplies of terracotta, which are all naturally coloured, that of 2005/6 was artificially coloured to match the existing – something it fails to do terribly well.